 Approved by President David A. Caputo, May 27, 2003

 For many workers in this country, the Family and Medical Leave Act (which took effect in August 1993) represents a major change.
 They no longer fear losing their jobs if they take time off for the birth or adoption of a child, for their own serious illness, or for the serious health condition of a family member.

 Since Pace University employees have already had the opportunity to use accrued paid leave, or to request unpaid leave, for childbirth, adoption, and family illness, the new federal law does not significantly change our leave policies.
 It does, however, require the University to maintain accurate records of an employee's use of family/medical leave, which is defined as any leave (paid or unpaid) for a reason covered by the law.

 CIGNA is the administrator for both Short-Term Disability leave and for Family and Medical Leave as of September 1, 2010.
 (If a Short-Term Disability claim is medically certified, it will also count as time taken under the Family and Medical Leave Act.)
 Please contact CIGNA directly, at 1-888-842-4462, to file a claim.

-- How to Report a Short-Term Disability Claim and/or Family Medical Leave (FML) (PDF)
+- How to File a Short-Term Disability Claim (PDF)

 - Employee Rights and Responsibilities Under the Family and Medical Leave Act (PDF)